OlafenwaMoses/DeepStack_ExDark/README.md

         ```

         ![](images/image_new.jpg)
-    - You can try running detection for other images that contains the objects listed in the OpenLogo datasets.
+    - You can try running detection for other night/dark images.

 # Discover more Custom Models